CreateJS/sandbox/PlanetaryGary/README.md

 	- all art is loaded as vector which allows scaling and keeps file size low
 		- to show scaling, load the game with a "scale" querystring param:
 			/index.html?scale=0.3
-		- over-the-wire (gzipped) art size is only ~125kb vs 3MB for sprite sheets
+		- over-the-wire (gzipped) art size is only ~85kb vs ~3MB for sprite sheets
 	- sprite sheet is generated while other assets load
+- dynamic sound effects (reverb effect when clicking Start Game)
+- SpriteStage and SpriteContainer using WebGL for game rendering
 - state changes
 - DOMElement for the score board
 - tweening music volume